Jakedoes1111/MetaMap/README.md

 MetaMap is a modern TypeScript + React web application (built with Next.js) that allows you to explore and compare insights from various self-model systems—including Western Astrology (WA/HA), Jyotish (JA), BaZi, Zi Wei Dou Shu, Feng Shui, Human Design, Gene Keys, Numerology, Tarot, I Ching, and more—all within one cohesive interface.

+### 📖 What is a "Self-Model"?

+A **self-model** is a system or framework that provides insights about an individual's personality, life patterns, timing, and potential based on specific inputs (such as birth data, names, or other personal information).
+These systems range from ancient traditions like astrology and numerology to modern approaches like Human Design and Gene Keys.
+Each system offers a unique lens through which to understand oneself, but they often operate in isolation.
+MetaMap bridges these systems by providing a unified platform to explore, compare, and visualize insights across multiple self-model frameworks.

 ## 🤔 What is MetaMap?

 MetaMap solves a common problem: self-model systems (astrology, numerology, human design, etc.) each have their own data formats, tools, and interfaces, making it difficult to see connections and patterns across systems.
 MetaMap provides: